bell-bot/MLP_Group_Project/recording_examples/README.md

 # Recording_examples directory
 Contains folder structure for the manual recordings done to compare with the original Ted Talk ones.
 Currently uses absolute path for example scripts too.

-Please run the python script to make it work locally.
+**IMPORTANT: Please run the python script to make it work locally:**
-Install the following packages on your machine (feel free to create a local environment): `numpy`, `pandas`, and `gitpython`. then run `python3 generate_csv_from_recordings.py`
+- Install the following packages on your machine (feel free to create a local environment): `numpy`, `pandas`, and `gitpython`. then run `python3 generate_csv_from_recordings.py`

 ## Description of recordings_metadata File